nicoolewoo/horrorgame/README.md

 # horrorgame
 Start Scene File
 MainMenuScene
-How to Play
-It must be a 3D Game Feel game!

 The goal is to traverse around the map and collect 5 keys to unlock the map and escape, while also avoiding the ai controlled enemy.
 Supports a start menu, pause menu, win and lose scenes